-Hide the Divi Theme Header
+Hide the Standard Divi Theme Header

 Written by Dan Mossop

-Hide the Main Header using Divi Booster
+Hide the Standard Divi Theme Header using Divi Booster

-Hide the Main Header using CSS
+Hide the Standard Divi Theme Header using Custom CSS

 /* Hide the header */